jim-g-n/mismatched_data_cleaning/README.md

 # The effects of mismatched train and test data cleaning pipelines on regression models: lessons for practice

-This repository contains both the code used for performing the experiments in 'The effects of mismatched train and test data cleaning pipelines on regression models: lessons for practice' and supplementary material.
-The supplementary material includes the appendix and CSV files containing the main results.
+This repository contains both the code used for performing the experiments in 'The effects of mismatched train and test data cleaning pipelines on regression models: lessons for practice' and supplementary material for recreating the analysis.
+The supplementary material includes the appendix and CSV files containing the main results, as well as  the Jupyter notebooks for analysing these results.

 ## Code